 Always Be Professional When Meeting with DHS

 Video Transcribed: You got the lawyer, and now you’re meeting with DHS.
 What can you expect when you have that first meeting?
 My name is Brian L. Jackson.
-I am an Oklahoma father’s rights attorney here with dads.law, where fathers are not disposable.
+I am an Oklahoma dad’s rights attorney here with dads.law.
 We’re doing a series on navigating DHS investigations.

 So, the last we left off, you had been contacted by DHS, and you got the lawyer.
 So, now you’re planning on… now you have your scheduled meeting with DHS.
 What can you expect?
 Well, some things that DHS tends to like to do, depending on the nature of the allegations, may want to look at your house and ensure it’s an appropriate environment.
 They may have questions for you about the specific allegation and want to hear your side of the story.

 They may want a list of other witnesses, or collaterals as they like to call them, who might also have information.
-And generally speaking, and obviously, you want to confer with your attorney about what specifically you should share, but generally, it’s in your best interest to cooperate with DHS as far as your children go because non-cooperation becomes a factor.
+And generally speaking, you obviously want to confer with your attorney about what you should share.
+Still, generally, it’s in your best interest to cooperate with DHS as far as your children go because non-cooperation becomes a factor.
 In other words, if you’re not cooperating, that can be used as grounds to take more severe actions, such as removal.

 Sometimes social workers are very nice.
 Sometimes they can be more adversarial.
 It depends.
 One trend I have seen in recent years… I’ve had a couple of cases where I’ve seen this: DHS may show up with the cops and try to question you with the cops and have a cop question you.

-Now, if there’s a cop present if your attorney doesn’t object to that, you should.
+Now, you should if there’s a cop present, if your attorney doesn’t object to that.
 Talk to DHS to the extent that you need to protect your rights to your kids, but if there’s a cop present, you do not talk to the police, and they do not get to be present while you talk to DHS.

 There are situations where DHS workers will try to do that to you.
 You should try to take notes or have your attorney take notes about what’s discussed at the meeting, and specific details are important.